 If someone is in danger or is in critical need of medical attention, you don’t need to be a medical professional to help get them stabilized—or simply just to let them know that they’re not alone.
 At the very least, you can call 9-1-1 so that emergency responders can assist with their injuries.

 However, some people might be hesitant to jump in and help because they are afraid of being sued for providing improper care to the injured party.
-Luckily, there is a law on the books in all 50 states that allows kind people to help without fear of litigation afterwards.
+Luckily, there is a law on the books in all 50 states that allow kind people to help without fear of litigation afterward.

 In Georgia, this law is called the “Good Samaritan Law” and has been on the books since 1962.
 Here is more information about what the law says and how it is applied.

 What is the Good Samaritan Law?

 Here is what the Good Samaritan Law says: